TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Empirical Analysis

 \section{Empirical Analysis}

-In this section, we evaluate the components of our framework on the \textbf{ROCStories} dataset.
+In this section, we evaluate the components of our framework on the \textbf{ROCStories} and \textbf{Wikipedia} datasets.
 To simplify the setup, we only consider unconditional generation.
 In Section \ref{sec::seq2seq}, we demonstrate that our findings can be successfully transferred to the conditional generation problems.
 In this section, we do not compare our method with others.
-The comparison with the GPT2 is presented in Appendix \ref{app::comparison_gpt2}.
+The comparison with the GPT-2 \cite{gpt2} on unconditional generation is presented in Appendix J.